The Emptiness (album): Background and recording

+Release and promotion

 The Emptiness is the first work by Alesana to have official singles: "To Be Scared by an Owl" and "The Thespian".
 On November 23, after showing teaser versions of the song, the band digitally sold "To Be Scared by an Owl" on their website.
 The second single "The Thespian" was released two weeks later in the same fashion, shortly after the filming of its music video.
 "The Thespian" was released shortly afterward, on December 8.
 A music video for "The Thespian" was filmed during the winter of 2009 and was released on March 17, 2010.

 The Emptiness became available for pre-order on iTunes on January 14 and the full album was leaked on January 21, five days before it released.
 It debuted at #68 on the Billboard 200 chart.

-The album differs from the previous albums musically.
-After several lineup changes in 2009, Adam Ferguson left the band.
-Jake Campbell, who had temporarily replaced Shane Crump on bass guitar, joined the band as the new guitarist.
-Though Campbell increased the amount of dual guitars played throughout the album, he did not provide any of the vocals Ferguson previously had.
-However, the album features more guitar solos than their previous releases.